 Driven by a personal motivation following the loss of a close friend to a rare form of cancer, Karl hopes his work will underpin a shift in personalized medicine.
 Researchers hope that in the future doctors will be able to treat patients with targeted therapies, attuned to their individual manifestation of the disease and response to treatment, rather than broad and non-specific approaches.

-Karl received an Additional Study Grant before commencing the Jane Coffins Childs Fellowship at Harvard Medical School in January 2020.
+Karl received the Jane Coffins Childs Fellowship at Harvard Medical School in January 2020.
+He is currently a Senior Scientist at Generate Biomedicines.

 Karl strongly believes that it is important to see and to frame his science in ways that have the clearest relevance for patients and clinicians.